-The Texas Progressive Alliance honors the service of America’s veterans as it brings you this week’s roundup.
+The Texas Progressive Alliance still has a dozen or so Republican responses to the SOTU it needs to get through as it brings you this week’s roundup.

 And here are some posts of interest from other Texas blogs.

 Nonsequiteuse scoffs at the notion that Texas may turn into California.

 Texas Redistricting updates us on the proposed fixes to the Voting Rights Act and other election law news.

 John Coby names Randy Weber the frontrunner to replace Steve Stockman as the craziest Congressman from Southeast Texas.

 Texas Clean Air Matters reports on the longrunning legal battle between Texas and the EPA over clean air regulations.

 The Lunch Tray alerts us to potential changes to the Healthy, Hunger-Free Kids Act.

 Randy Bear examines the reasoning behind various LGBT groups’ non-endorsement of Wendy Davis in the Democratic primary for Governor.